Enrolment application for study and Recognition procedure

 - The Authentication of Documents in International Traffic Act.

 State parties to the 1961 Hague Convention can be found at this website:

-- annual report cards, transcripts, a Diploma Supplement or any other certificate(s) of the content and duration of education,
+- Annual report cards, transcripts, a diploma supplement or some other evidence on the contents and duration of education.

-- a short chronological description of the entire education process prepared by the candidate in Slovenian or in English.
+- A short chronological description of the entire education prepared by the applicant.

 The procedure takes up to two months following the day the application has been completed, therefore we strongly suggest that candidates start the procedure as soon as

 possible.
 The required documents need to be sent to:

 Univerza v Ljubljani